cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

     /sbin/chkconfig --add puppet

 The detail may need to be more substantial, requiring some other associated local packages, files and configuration.
-You may wish to manage this through [Kickstart snippets](Kickstart Snippets).
+You may wish to manage this through kickstart snippets.

 David Lutterkort has a `walkthrough for kickstart <http://watzmann.net/blog/2006/12/kickstarting-into-puppet.html>`_.
 While his example is written for Red Hat (Fedora) and Puppet, the principles are useful for other OS/CMS combinations.